gangdong/gangdong.github.io/_posts/2021-03-20-Blog-mathjax.markdown

 It uses double dollar sign `$$` as the default math delimiters for `displayed mathematics`, uses the `(\...\)` as the math delimiters for `in-line mathematics`.

-Here as an example, I inserted below snippet to add single dollar `$` signs as in-line math delimiters.
+Here as an example, I inserted below code snippet to add single dollar `$` signs as in-line math delimiters.

 {% highlight html %}
 <script type="text/x-mathjax-config">